 These photos you see are stupid gorgeous.
 I mean… the nerve!
 In them, Mont Saint Michel looks like a fairy tale land or something that could only exist in our wildest imaginations (see ‘sheep-sheering’ comment above).
 And, since they’re all over Pinterest, those sons of bitches are most likely hella Photoshopped, right?
 (Those purple and turquoise Fairy Pools of Scotland?
 Gimme a f*cking break with that.)
 You’ll rarely ever find a photo of the island up-close or on the inside—this must leave you wondering whether or not it’s worth visiting Mont Saint Michel or if it would merely be an interesting photo-op on the road to somewhere else.

-Sometimes a pretty face is just a pretty face and the cover should never, ever be pulled back (see: this interview with Jessica Simpson for indisputable proof).
+Sometimes a pretty face is just a pretty face and the cover should never, ever be pulled back.
 And sometimes, like with Mont Saint Michel, you absolutely owe it to yourself to get to know it better.
 So you do that and Imma go see what kinda stories Chris Hemsworth has got under his V-neck.

 IT’S ACTUALLY WORTH VISITING MONT SAINT MICHEL FOR ITS HISTORY

 I won’t get into the prehistory of it all, but I imagine the island itself has been around aboouuut as long as your husband’s promise to call his mother back.
 Think: mastadons and saber-toothed tigers.
 The abbey, on the other hand, has been an abbey since the year 708.
 That’s a little more than 1,300 years before you pinned it to your “Someday!” board.
 Oh, you didn’t know there was an abbey?
 Shocking.